Lennox-Gastaut Syndrome

 Background

-Childhood epileptic encephalopathy, or Lennox-Gastaut syndrome (LGS), is a devastating pediatric epilepsy syndrome constituting 1-4% of childhood epilepsies.
-[1] The syndrome is characterized by multiple seizure types; intellectual disability or regression; and abnormal findings on electroencephalogram (EEG), with paroxysms of fast activity and generalized slow spike-and-wave discharges (1.5-2 Hz).
+Lennox-Gastaut syndrome (LGS), also known as childhood epileptic encephalopathy, is a devastating pediatric epilepsy syndrome constituting 1%–4% of childhood epilepsies.
+[1] The syndrome is characterized by multiple seizure types, intellectual disability or regression, and abnormal findings on electroencephalogram (EEG), with paroxysms of fast activity and generalized slow spike-and-wave discharges (1.5–2 Hz) (see the image below).

-The most common seizure types are tonic-axial, atonic, and absence seizures, but myoclonic, generalized tonic-clonic, and partial seizures can be observed (see Clinical Presentation).
+The most common seizure types are tonic-axial, atonic, and absence seizures, but myoclonic, generalized tonic-clonic, and partial seizures can be observed.
 An EEG is an essential part of the workup for LGS.
-Neuroimaging is an important part of the search for an underlying etiology (see Workup).
+Neuroimaging is an important part of the search for an underlying etiology.

-A variety of therapeutic approaches are used in LGS, ranging from conventional antiepileptic agents to diet and surgery (see Treatment and Management).
+A variety of therapeutic approaches are used in LGS, ranging from conventional antiepileptic agents to diet and surgery.
 Unfortunately, much of the evidence supporting these approaches is not robust, and treatment is often ineffective.

 Etiology